digidem/mapeo-rfc/RFC-002-mapeo-protocol.md

 1. a `hypercore-protocol` stream
 2. a `blob-store-replication-stream` stream

-It's important to note that this RPC channel will be running *within* the RPC channel from the plaintext channel.

 Currently, the RPC protocol is used for coordinating the creation of hypercore and blob sync streams.
 However, it can be used for the exchange of any private